 During the brief period of the summer programs, it became clear just how vital this kind of space was to the city.
 For this reason, it was decided that the restoration process should be subdivided into phases, so that the reconstruction could continue without interfering with the park’s operation.

 In addition to the real estate and commercial objectives, this project maintains its goal to become a platform for young and creative energies across disciplines: from culture and scientific research, to educational activities.
 Future plans for the development of the territory include not only commercial enterprises, but also cultural and educational institutions, research laboratories, and exhibition spaces, whose programming will be overseen by emerging specialists.

 Special attention was paid to the landscaping and greenery of the area, which measures 2.2 hectares in total.
 The Dutch firm WEST 8 oversaw these plans, which included the purchase from European nurseries of 200 full-grown trees, planted according to special technology that facilitates transportation.
 This is how the island got its alley of lindens, with inlaid pathways and “green” lungs.
-In addition to the linden trees, the island will have mature oaks, willows and a spruce tree, which city residents can decorate for the New Year’s holiday.
+In addition to the linden trees, the island will have mature oaks, willows and a spruce tree.

 The island is also outfitted with streetlights and benches, deliberately designed to echo the existing motifs in St Petersburg’s street furnishings, as a way to help inscribe the project within the context of its surrounding urban environment.

 The central focus will remain the green lawn, which has delighted visitors to the island over the past few years.
 For additional relaxation, this green area will feature a selection of stools and chairs, whose design may be familiar to some as the same design used in Paris’s Jardin du Luxembourg.
 During the winter, this lawn will be replaced by a skating rink with a natural ice surface, music and lighting equipment, and its own program of special events.